SanaWiffuo/MoneyTrack/readme.md

 .html files can be found in templates folder

-.css and .js files can be found in css folder located in the static folder
+.css files can be found in css folder located in the static folder

 ## How It Works